7kzaincode/-HELP-EQUIPMENT-LOAN-PROGRAM---Canadian-Red-Cross/README.md

 The interface supports English and French, metric and imperial measurements, and 18 equipment types across mobility, bathroom, and bedroom categories.

-> [!IMPORTANT]
-> This is an independent educational prototype.
-It is not an official Canadian Red Cross application, is not affiliated with or endorsed by the Canadian Red Cross, and must not replace professional assessment, fitting, or medical advice.
-Equipment limits and sizing guidance must be verified against the actual device and a qualified healthcare professional.

 ## How it works

 1. **Choose equipment** from the complete catalogue or filter by category.